KTRBS/Devock-Tool-Lite/README.md

 ## What's working ?
-- this is Devock tool base (lite)
+- This is Devock Tool base (lite)
-- defalut json is set to v47 because yes
+- Defalut json is set to v47 because yes

 ## Ingame